|TITLE:||Roof Covering Systems and New Concrete Roof Decks|

 - Use of Ventilated Steel Pan Decks vs. Non-Ventilated Steel Pan Decks with Concrete: Although ventilated steel pan decks will not allow significant downward drying, specifying ventilated steel pan decks beneath concrete to provide additional moisture release is recommended in lieu of non-ventilated steel pan decks.

-- Roofing-Manufacturer-Specific Assemblies Over New Concrete: Some manufacturers have developed roof assemblies specifically for installation over new concrete decks.
-Such assemblies are designed to allow the release of excess moisture through venting to the exterior.
-These systems, however, are new to the market and without widespread long-term performance history.
-As such, it is recommended that designers carefully review the roof performance requirements with the roofing manufacturer and any system performance history prior to selection of a new proprietary system.
+- Roofing-Manufacturer-Specific Assemblies Over New Concrete: Some manufacturers provide roof assemblies specifically for installation over new concrete decks via vented insulation substrates or the use of lightweight insulating concrete (LWIC) systems.
+Such assemblies are designed to allow the release of excess moisture often through venting to the exterior without damage to the roof insulation and roof membrane accessories.
+Additional manufacturers may develop other, or similar, solutions for consideration by designers of roofing systems These systems, however, will need to be able to withstand higher moisture contents than traditional systems and are limited to specific systems.
+As such, it is recommended that designers carefully review the roof performance requirements with the roofing manufacturer, paying attention to limitations and system performance history prior to selection of such systems.

 - Roof Replacement – Existing Concrete Roof Decks: Existing concrete decks are typically in place for many years prior to a roof replacement.
 As such, excess moisture from initial concrete placement is often not an issue.
 However, moisture from roof leaks can result in rewetting of the cured concrete and result in a large quantity of excess moisture in the concrete.
 Designers of roof replacement systems over existing concrete decks should analyze and consider the moisture content of concrete roof decks at and around leak locations at a minimum, and should consider the impacts of modern methods and systems detailed above for the roof as a whole.